spencerwmiles/vscode-task-buttons/README.md

 - `VsCodeTaskButtons.tasks`: Array used to define tasks.
 See below for format.

 ### Task button configuration format

 For each button you define the following object:

 ```
 {
   "label": "Label that appears in the taskbar",
+  "alignment": "The alignment of the button in the taskbar.
+Options: left and right.
+Default: left",
   "task": "The vscode task to execute.
 Must be absent when using 'tasks'",
   "tasks": "List of tasks to show in the Quick Pick Menu",
   "tooltip": "Optional tooltip to show when hovering over the button (defaults to task name)",